derivia/study-notes/notes/WEB.md

 #### Integration Testing

-Learn about integration testing and how it can be used to test modules as a group.

 * [ ] [Integration Testing Tutorial](https://www.guru99.com/integration-testing.html)
 * [ ] [What is Integration Testing?](https://www.tutorialspoint.com/software_testing_dictionary/integration_testing.htm)
 * [ ] [Integration Testing](http://softwaretestingfundamentals.com/integration-testing/)

 #### System Testing

-Learn about system testing and how it can be used to test the fully integrated software product.

 * [ ] [System Testing Tutorial](https://www.guru99.com/system-testing.html)
 * [ ] [What is System Testing?](https://www.tutorialspoint.com/software_testing_dictionary/system_testing.htm)